ggonzalez6/Deque/README.md

 In this assignment you will be building one of the most universal structures available in the standard library, a deque.

 ## Design Decisions
+* The deque only uses ints.
-We decided to start the capacity at 4 blocks in the blockmap and the size of the blockmap being 10.
+* We decided to start the capacity at 4 blocks in the blockmap and the size of the blockmap being 10.
-Every part of the blockmap is initalized to NULL.
+* Every part of the blockmap is initalized to NULL.
-For the tests, when we read in the code, we are alternating between push front and push back.
+* For the tests, when we read in the code, we are alternating between push front and push back.

 ## Functions and uses